 by Spotter Up

 My father told me that he made preparations for the next encounter he had with a rival gang in his hometown.
 He showed up at the next fight armed with a potato.
 A potato.
 He drove a large nail through its center and tied heavy twine around the nail.
-After doing this he proceeded to push razor blades into the face of the spud.
+After doing this he proceeded to push razor blades and nails into the face of the spud.
 I never asked if this story was true.
 What I do know is you don’t have to put this much preparation into creating such a weapon.
 Having a weapon does creates a psychological advantage for you over your potential attacker.

 Any of the items listed below can be legally carried by you and none of them need to be modified to make them as dangerous as a potato Morningstar.